Major depressive episode

-A major depressive episode (MDE) is a period characterized by the symptoms of major depressive disorder.
-Those affected primarily have a depressed mood for at least two weeks or more, and a loss of interest or pleasure in everyday activities.
-Other symptoms can include feelings of emptiness, hopelessness, anxiety, worthlessness, guilt, irritability, changes in appetite, problems concentrating, remembering details, making decisions, and thoughts of suicide.
-Insomnia or hypersomnia, aches, pains, or digestive problems that are resistant to treatment may also be present.
-The description has been formalized in psychiatric diagnostic criteria such as the DSM-5, and ICD-10.
+A major depressive episode (MDE) is a period characterized by symptoms of major depressive disorder (MDD).
+Those affected primarily exhibit a depressed mood for at least two weeks or more, and a loss of interest or pleasure in everyday activities.
+Other symptoms can include feelings of emptiness, hopelessness, anxiety, worthlessness, guilt, irritability, changes in appetite, difficulties in concentration, difficulties remembering details, making decisions, and thoughts of suicide.
+Insomnia or hypersomnia and aches, pains, or digestive problems that are resistant to treatment may also be present.

-Although the exact origin of depression is still not clear, it is believed to involve biological, psychological, and social aspects.
-Factors like socioeconomic status, life experience, genetics, and personality tendencies play a role in the development of depression and may represent an increased risk of developing a major depressive episode.
-There are many theories as to how depression occurs, one interpretation is that neurotransmitters in the brain are out of balance, resulting in feelings of worthlessness and despair.
-Magnetic resonance imaging shows that the brains of people who have depression, look different than the brains of people not exhibiting signs of depression.
-A family history of depression increases the chance of being diagnosed.
+Although the exact origin of depression is unclear, it is believed to involve biological, psychological, and social aspects.
+Socioeconomic status, life experience, genetics, and personality traits are believed to be factors in the development of depression and may represent an increased risk of developing a major depressive episode.

-Emotional pain and economic costs are associated with depression in many cases.
+In the 19th century, the term "depression" was first used as "mental depression", suggesting depression as essentially a mood or affect disorder.
+In modern times, depression, more often severe cases, is more noted as an absence of pleasure, with feelings of emptiness and flatness.

 In the United States and Canada, the costs associated with major depression are comparable to those related to heart disease, diabetes, and back problems and are greater than the costs of hypertension.
 According to the Nordic Journal of Psychiatry, there is a direct correlation between a major depressive episode and unemployment.

-Treatments for a major depressive episode include psychotherapy and antidepressants, although in more serious cases, hospitalization or intensive outpatient treatment may be required.
+Treatments for a major depressive episode include psychotherapy and antidepressants.
+Electroconvulsive therapy and transcranial magnetic stimulation may be used in cases that do not respond to other treatments.
+Recovery chance is higher when medication and therapy are combined in moderate-to-severe cases, although in more severe cases, hospitalization or intensive outpatient treatment may be required.